War in Donbas: Horlivka

-Other cities
+Other settlements

-Many smaller cities across the Donbas fell to the separatists.
+Other smaller towns, as well as government buildings, were seized by Russian-backed militants in the Donbas.

 In Artemivsk on 12 April, separatists failed to capture the local Ministry of Internal Affairs office, but instead captured the city administration building and raised the DPR flag over it.
 The city administration buildings in Yenakiieve and Druzhkivka were also captured.
 Police repelled an attack by pro-Russian militants upon an office of the Ministry of Internal Affairs in Krasnyi Lyman on 12 April, but the building was later captured by the separatists after a skirmish.
 Insurgents affiliated with the Donbas People's Militia occupied a regional administration building in Khartsyzk on 13 April, followed by a local administration building in Zhdanivka on 14 April.

+On 12 April, unmarked pro-Russian militants seized the Donetsk headquarters of the Interior Ministry and two police stations without resistance, while an assault on the general prosecutor's office was repelled.
+Following negotiations between the militants and those in the building, the chief of the office resigned from his post.
+According to anonymous witnesses, some militants wore uniforms of the Berkut special police force, which had been dissolved by the new government following the February revolution.
+The militants also took over the municipal administration building unopposed on 16 April.

 Demonstrators hoisted the DPR flag over the city administration buildings in Krasnoarmiisk and Novoazovsk on 16 April.
 The local administration building in Siversk was similarly captured on 18 April.
 Following the takeover, local police announced that they would co-operate with the activists.
-On 20 April, separatists in Yenakiieve left the city administration building there, which they had occupied since 13 April.
-Despite this, by 27 May the city was still not under Ukrainian government control.
-On 22 April pro-Russian demonstrators in Kostiantynivka burned down the offices of a newspaper that had been critical of the DPR.

-70 to 100 insurgents armed with assault rifles and rocket launchers attacked an armoury in Artemivsk on 24 April.
-The depot housed around 30 tanks.
-Ukrainian troops attempted to fight off the insurgents, but were forced to retreat after many men were wounded by insurgent fire.
-Minister of Internal Affairs Arsen Avakov said that the insurgents were led by a man with "an extensive beard".
-Some 30 militants seized the police headquarters in Konstantinovka on 28 April.